 Link to home

-The APS Public Policy Board (PPB) is committed to developing future leaders to engage in science policy that relates generally to agricultural science and specifically to matters of interest to the APS.
-Through the PPB Early Career internship program, interns experience many sides of policy-making, including helping to identify advocacy issues and learning how scientific societies, non-governmental organizations, executive branch agencies (e.g., USDA, NSF, EPA), and the legislative branch interact in crafting public policy.
-Some of the benefits of the internship are honing communication and leadership skills and building connections with scientists and administrators from academia, industry, and government.
+The APS Public Policy Board (PPB) engages future plant pathology leaders in science policy related to general agricultural science as well as specific initiatives of importance to APS, our members, and the broader plant health community.
+Interns in the PPB Early Career internship program are involved in a variety of policy-making experiences from the identification of advocacy issues to learning how scientific societies, non-governmental organizations, the legislative branch, and executive branch agencies (e.g., USDA, NSF, EPA) collaborate to craft public policy.
+PPB interns will hone their communication and leadership skills while building connections with scientists and administrators from academia, industry, and government.

 Application Requirements

-• A cover letter describing the applicant’s interest in science policy issues and detailing how this internship would enhance their professional goals.
+1. Cover letter describing the your interest in science policy issues and detailing how this internship would enhance your professional goals.

-• The names of two individuals, other than the thesis advisor, from whom recommendations may be requested.
+3. Names of two individuals, other than your thesis advisor, from whom recommendations may be requested.

-Save requested application materials into one (1) PDF file and send to the Public Policy Board by May 31, 2024.
+• Save all requested application materials into one (1) PDF file.

 2007-2008 Kimberly Webb